Meet the Fellows

 Fellowships are awarded to scholars in the fields of history, spirituality, and pedagogy, among others, to facilitate the completion and/or publication of academic work related to the Society of Jesus.

-With his yearlong appointment as an Institute Fellow, Keenan completed on a translation and annotated edition of The Exercise of a Christian Life (Esercitio della vita christiana, 1557), a devotional treatise written by Gaspar Loarte, S.J.
-(1498-1553).
-Besides the translation, Keenan also worked on a biographical essay on Loarte, who, despite being a member of the first generation of Jesuits and known to such famous figures as Ignatius Loyola and Francisco Borja, remains almost completely unknown today.
-Lastly, he completed a historiographical essay on Jesuit devotional literature, which is available in Open Access at the Jesuit Historiography Online.
+Charles Keenan (Ph.D., Northwestern University) used his fellowship at the Institute to complete a translation and annotated edition of The Exercise of a Christian Life (Esercitio della vita christiana, 1557), a devotional treatise written by Gaspar Loarte, S.J., which is now available at Jesuit Sources.
+He also wrote a historiographical essay on Jesuit devotional literature, which is available at Jesuit Historiography Online.

-As a Senior Research Fellow, Menegon worked on a new project examining the daily life and political networking of European residents (especially Jesuits of the French and Portuguese missions) at the Qing court in Beijing during the 17th-18th centuries.
+Eugenio Menegon (Ph.D., University of California, Berkeley) came to the Institute as an Associate Professor of History at Boston University and having directed the university's Center for the Study of Asia.
+He used his fellowship to study the daily life and political networking of European residents (especially Jesuits of the French and Portuguese missions) at the Qing court in Beijing during the 17th-18th centuries.
 His personal website is available at: http://blogs.bu.edu/emenegon/

 Jeffrey Muller (Ph.D., Yale University) came to the Institute as a Professor of History of Art and Architecture at Brown University.
 He used his fellowship to research the Jesuits' global strategy of accommodation. and to write a historiographical essay on Jesuit visual culture, which is available at Jesuit Historiography Online.